“Ask for help. Not because you are weak. But because you want to remain strong.” ~ Les Brown

 There are also those who are living with complex psychological issues like trauma or grief, or mental illnesses whether diagnosed or undiagnosed, that have additional needs to be addressed.

-Counseling can have benefits for everyone, from those who are dealing with longstanding trauma to those who are simply burnt out from hustle culture.
+Individual adult counseling can have benefits for everyone, from those who are dealing with longstanding trauma to those who are simply burnt out from hustle culture.
 There are many different types of counseling that can help you work through every potential hardship, and they can do it with professional efficiency and perfect confidentiality.
 Below are some of the counseling options that Pathways offers, and how they are used most effectively.

 Without the proper skills to manage these emotions, children, teens, and adults are all at risk for developing potentially problematic behaviors, including: